 Determining the Toe Spring

-Hold the string at the trochanter (B) and place the pen at the rolling-off line (C).
+Hold the string at the determined position of the trochanter (B) and place the pen at the rolling-off line (C).
 Use the pen to draw the circle line on the positive cast.

 Modify the forefoot area of the foot piece corresponding to the drawn marking.

 Note: Modify the bottom and the top of the foot piece parallel to one another.
 This way, the screw clamp can easily be attached in the later work steps.